Stability analysis of Arbitrary-Lagrangian-Eulerian ADER-DG methods on classical and degenerate spacetime geometries: Explicit and implicit formulation of ALE ADER-DG methods

-\textbf{Families of basis functions.} We fix a polynomial degree $N > 0$.
+We fix a polynomial degree $N > 0$.
 For each $n > 0$ and $i \in \{1,\dots,N_e\}$, we introduce three different sets of basis functions.
-First, we define over each domain $\Omega_i^n$ the set of \emph{spatial} basis functions $\{\phi_{i,\ell}^n\}_\ell$, which are defined as
+First, we define over each domain $\Omega_i^n$ the set of \emph{spatial} basis functions $\{\phi_{i,\ell}^n\}_\ell$.
+These are modal basis functions centred at the cell barycentre and scaled by the element length, defined as

-Next, we define over each spacetime control volume two different sets of basis functions: the set of \emph{spacetime} basis functions $\{\theta_{i,\ell}^n\}_\ell$, defined as
+Next, we define over each spacetime control volume two different sets of basis functions.
+First, we define the set of \emph{moving} basis functions $\{\psi_{i,\ell}^n\}_\ell$, obtained by tracking the spatial basis functions along the trajectory of the cell barycenter from $t^n$ to $t^{n+1}$.
+They are defined as